 The surroundings aren’t the smoothest to navigate, but the hotel is fully accessible, with a Suite with Pool and Panorama Pool Villa specially adapted for guests with mobility issues.

-All ages are welcome.
-Sofa beds and rollaway beds (US$100 a night, for kids aged 12 and under; US$250 a night for older guests).
+Over-10s are welcome.
+Sofa beds and rollaway beds are available (US$250 a night).
 Babysitting is available for US$100 an hour; two day’s notice is needed to book.